robert-oros/artist-portfolio-app/README.md

     npm start
     ```

-The web application will be available at `http://localhost:3000`, and the API will be running at `http://localhost:3000/api`
+The web application will be available at `http://localhost:3000`, and the API will be running at `http://localhost:3000/portfolio`

+## API Overview
+The backend API provides the following endpoints for managing portfolio items:
+- `GET /api/portfolio`: Retrieve all portfolio items
+- `GET /api/portfolio/:id`: Retrieve a specific portfolio item by ID
+- `POST /api/portfolio`: Create a new portfolio item
+- `PATCH /api/portfolio/:id`: Update an existing portfolio item
+- `DELETE /api/portfolio/:id`: Delete a portfolio item

+For detailed information on request/response formats and usage examples, please refer to the API Documentation in the API folder.